 Catherine (Emerick) Troutman was born on Aug.
 25, 1825 in Southampton Township, Somerset County, PA, the daughter of of Jonathan and Rachel (Sturtz) Emerick Sr.

-They together produced a brood of seven children -- Sylvester "Sylvatus" Troutman, Noah "Henry" Troutman, Mary E. Troutman, Harriet L. Power, Lucy Troutman, Emma Powers Whelan and Perry D. Troutman.
+They together produced a brood of nine children -- Sylvester "Sylvatus" Troutman, Noah "Henry" Troutman, Delilah Troutman, Mary Ellen Palmere Troutman, Harriet L. Power, Benjamin Franklin Troutman, Lucy Ann Troutman, Emma Minerva Powers Whelan and Perry Daniel Troutman.

-At the end of the Civil War, and after two decades of married life, the Troutmans pulled up their stakes in Pennsylvania in 1865 and migrated to Kansas, where they settled in Ottawa, Franklin County.
+At the end of the Civil War, and after two decades of married life, the Troutmans pulled up their stakes in Pennsylvania in 1865 or 1867.
+They traveled west and migrated to Kansas, where they settled in Ottawa, Franklin County.
 There, Daniel continued his occupational specialty as a gunsmith, and their daughter Reny was born in 1870.

 In the spring of 1881, Daniel served as an election polling clerk in Franklin County and received $2.00 in compensation, and he remained active as a judge of elections in the county for many years.
 He also maintained a weapons store in Ottawa, and in mid-February 1887, burglars made off with a number of ammunition rounds and revolvers.